dyxgou/WhatsApp-NFRN/frontend/README.md

----
-title : "WhatsApp NFRN"
----

-# This is a WhatsApp Clone Full Stack
+# This is the frontend of the WhatsApp Clone

 This build have a stack with MongoDB, Fastify, React with NextJS and NodeJS.